Karen Martini

-Early life

-Martini was born in Greensborough, Victoria and is now living in Melbourne who began cooking at a young age.
-At 15 she undertook work experience including under veteran French-Australian chef Jacques Reymond, before learning classical skills from Tansy Good at her eponymous restaurant in Melbourne.
-Later during the nineties, Martini held positions at Haskin's and the Kent Hotel, before Melbourne Wine Room in St Kilda's George Hotel.
-Martini is married to Michael Sapountsis and has a daughter named Stella who was born in 2006.
-Karen has been associated with a number of venues in Melbourne that needed a helping hand but most failed to meet expectations due to financial difficulties.
+Martini was born in Greensborough, Victoria.
+At 15 she undertook work experience at the restaurant Mietta's, where she watched the French-Australian chef Jacques Reymond cook, and did not return to school.
+She followed by learning classical skills from Tansy Good at her eponymous restaurant in Melbourne.
+In the nineties, Martini held positions at Haskin's and the Kent Hotel, before Melbourne Wine Room in St Kilda's George Hotel.
+Martini is married to Michael Sapountsis and has a daughter born in 2006.

-Television and media

 She is best known for her television role as food chef on Better Homes and Gardens and Judge on My Kitchen Rules.
 In 2005 Martini was the resident chef on LifeStyle Cafe, a 13-part series on the LifeStyle Channel.
 She was also one of the chefs on Intolerant Cooks.

-On 23 January 2024, Martini announced that she would be leaving Better Homes and Gardens to move onto new projects and opportunities.
+On 23 January 2024, Martini announced that she would be leaving Better Homes and Gardens.

+Martini ran a restaurant called Hero at the Australian Centre for the Moving Image in Melbourne from 2021 to 2023, when it was closed suddenly.